Nathan Healy

 Frequently Asked Questions

-Yes, solar panels do increase home value in Fayetteville.
-Research from Zillow shows that solar panels increase home value by 4.1% on average nationwide, which translates to approximately $8,200 for a typical Fayetteville home valued at $200,000.
+Yes, solar panels increase home value in Fayetteville.
+Research from Zillow shows that homes with solar panels sell for 4.1% more than comparable homes without solar systems.